-- Workforce development funding decreases slightly, from \$78.2 million in FY 2018 to \$75.1 million. - Proposed FY 2019 budget continues to make investments in four subsidized job training programs, with funds totaling to \$37.5 million. - DOES continues to underspend, but only underspent by \$8 million in FY 2017. - The Infrastructure Academy will cost \$9.25 million less than expected, due to large cuts to capital costs. - \$5.6 million in funding will allow the Paid Family Leave Program to move forward. - The proposed budget maintains \$2 million in funding for transportation subsidies to adult learners.
+- Workforce development funding decreases slightly, from \$78.2 million in FY 2018 to \$75.59 million. - The approved FY 2019 budget continues to make investments in four subsidized job training programs, with funds totaling \$37.5 million. - DOES continues to underspend, but less than in prior years. - The Infrastructure Academy will cost \$9.25 million less than expected, due to large cuts to capital costs. - \$5.6 million in funding will allow the Paid Family Leave Program to move forward. - The approved budget maintains \$2 million in funding for transportation subsidies to adult learners.